-A MESSAGE FROM ELIZABETH HYMAN, XRA CEO
+A MESSAGE FROM LIZ HYMAN, XRA CEO

 The COVID-19 pandemic is drawing unprecedented attention to virtual reality and related immersive technologies, such as augmented and mixed reality, that fall under the “x-reality” or “XR” umbrella.
 As social distancing mandates heighten reliance on telecommunications, The Telegraph has declared that “coronavirus is offering virtual reality a second life” and Forbes has questioned whether virtual reality is “the solution to the impact coronavirus is having on the events industry.”